Requests for Information

 “record” includes books, documents, maps, drawings, photographs, letters, vouchers, papers and any other thing on which information is recorded or stored by graphic, electronic, mechanical or other means, but does not include a computer program or any other mechanism that produces records;

 It is important to note that the Act covers access to records, and the information contained therein.
 It is NOT the intention of the Act that staff undertake compiled and summarized research in order to answer specific questions.
 Applicants are expected to conduct their own research from and interpretation of any records received from the City.

 How do I make a request?

 There are two ways to request information from the City of Mission:

 Informal Request via Routine Channels

-Since almost all of the District’s information is available through routine channels, you should always start by making an informal request.
+Since almost all of the City’s information is available through routine channels, you should always start by making an informal request.
 To do this, contact the department that you think might have the information you are looking for.
 Click here for contact information.
-If you are not sure, send an email to email@example.com or call (604) 820-3700.
+If you are not sure, send an email to firstname.lastname@example.org or call (604) 820-3700.